 - Catering and Food Services

 “Above the line” film crew positions are usually found at the very top of a production hierarchy chart.
-Above the line crew members are those who carry the most creative or financial responsibility for a given project, and they usually work all the way from pre-production to post.
+Above-the-line crew members are those who carry the most creative or financial responsibility for a given project and usually work from pre-production to post-production.

 They are the ones who make major decisions and are often directly responsible for securing financing.